AUDITIONS AND INTERVIEwS 2021

 For the BFA in Technical Theatre - students should download their portfolio and/or resume and be prepared to discuss their interests, design process, and goals.

 MFA in Performance is a full two-year acting intensive that trains ten superb students every two years.
 FAU attends URTA in New York and Chicago every other spring.
-Our next auditions will be 2022.
+To register please go to urta.com.
+Audition requirements will be found on the URTA website.

 For the MFA in Performance - students should prepare two contrasting monologues around one and a half minutes each for a total of 3 minutes.
 Have a third monologue prepared in case we would like to see more.
-Please have an optional short accapella song (16 bars) prepared if you sing.
+Please have an optional short acapella song (16 bars) prepared if you would like to sing.
+Be prepared to discuss your goals and reasons for seeking an MFA.

 MFA Theatre Design & Technology